apache/accumulo-website/_docs-2/administration/replication.md

 root@peer> tables -l
 ```

 Remember what the table ID for 'my_table' is.
-You'll need that to configured the primary instance.
+You'll need that to configure the primary instance.

 ### Primary